 This award is established as a lasting tribute to Elmer J. Anderson, former director of health education in the Hawai‘i Territorial Department of Health from 1944-1950.
 It assists graduate students in the department who have had a professional paper accepted for presentation at a national or international public health meeting by defraying travel costs and/or paying for meeting registration fees.
 Awards are made once a year, usually in the fall semester.
-The most recent award was $2,500.
-The announcement for applications is made in August.
+The announcement for applications is made in September.

 Frances Ayako Matsuda Sano Fellowship

-Supported by the Frances Matsuda Sano Endowment Fund, this fellowship was developed to provide opportunity for individuals with demonstrated commitment to the field of public health to pursue advanced study in a doctoral program in the department.
+Supported by the Frances Ayako Matsuda Sano Endowment Fund, this fellowship was developed to provide opportunity for individuals with demonstrated commitment to the field of public health to pursue advanced study in a doctoral program in the department.
 The fellowship may be used to cover tuition, fees, books, supplies, living expenses, airfare and any other expenses necessary for successful completion of a doctoral program.
-Full-time doctoral students in the department who are from the Asia Pacific Region (including Hawai‘i) and have an interest in fostering relationships with Japan are eligible to apply.
-This award is renewable for up to three years of funding.
-The most recent award was $25,000 per year.
-The annoucement for applications is made in the fall semester.
+Full-time classified public health doctoral students (DrPH or PhD in Epidemiology students) who are from the Asia Pacific Region (including Hawai‘i) and have an interest in fostering relationships with Japan are eligible to apply.
+The award is renewable for up to three years of funding.

 Robert M. Worth Epidemiology Scholarship

-Robert M. Worth, Ph.
-D., considered a pioneer in the public health field in Hawai‘i, began his career as a physician at Kalaupapa and was instrumental in having the century-long Hansen's disease quarantine lifted in 1969.
+Robert M. Worth, PhD, considered a pioneer in the public health field in Hawai‘i, began his career as a physician at Kalaupapa and was instrumental in having the century-long Hansen’s disease quarantine lifted in 1969.
 Dr. Worth served on the faculty of the University of Hawai‘i schools of medicine and public health for 22 years.
-He was also chief of the Communicable Disease Division of the Hawai‘i State Department of Health.
-At the bequest of Dr. Worth and his family, an endowed fund was created to offer financial assistance to students pursuing a degree in public health.
-The announcement for applications is made in the spring semester.
+He was also Chief of the Communicable Disease Division of the Hawai‘i State Department of Health.
+At the bequest of Dr. Worth and his family, an endowed fund was created to offer financial assistance to full-time, classified students in a graduate degree program in epidemiology.

 Koseki Award for Excellence in Community Service

-Dr. Lawrence K. Koseki was a faculty member of the School of Public Health whose career in public service spanned over 36 years.
-During this time he shared his expertise with many local, national and international organizations devoted to improving the health and well being of others.
-Part of Dr. Koseki's great contribution to this community was the outstanding support and wisdom he provided for many of the programs in which he participated.
-Each year, students are nominated to receive the Koseki Award for Excellence in Community Services based on their record of service to individuals and organizations as well as service in public policy.
-The Department selects the student who best exemplifies Dr. Koseki's passion for community service to receive the award certificate and an honorarium of $100.
-The request for nominations is made in the fall semester.
+Lawrence K. Koseki was a faculty member of the School of Public Health whose career in public service spanned over 36 years.
+During this time, he shared his expertise with many local, national and international organizations devoted to improving the health and well being of others.
+Part of Dr. Koseki’s great contribution to this community was the outstanding support and wisdom he provided for many of the programs in which he participated.
+Each year, students are nominated to receive the Koseki Award for Excellence in Community Service based on their record of service to individuals and organizations as well as service in public policy.
+OPHS selects the student who best exemplifies Dr. Koseki’s passion for community service to receive the award, which includes an honorarium.

 Pauline Stitt Award for Outstanding Graduate Student

-In recognition of over a half century of service to public health, the Department's Outstanding Public Health Graduate Student Award was established in honor of Dr. Pauline Stitt, Professor Emerita of the Maternal and Child Health specialization.
+In recognition of over half century of service to public health, the Department’s Outstanding Public Health Graduate Student Award was established in honor of Dr. Pauline Stitt, Professor Emerita of the Maternal and Child Health specialization.
 The award is intended to foster a spirit of excellence similar to that which Dr. Stitt cultivated in so many people she touched in her long and distinguished career.
 Nominations for this award are made both by the student body and the faculty.
-Award criteria include scholarship and participation in the department's governance, student activities, and community service.
+Award criteria include scholarship and participation in the department’s governance, student activities, and community service.
 The recipient must be a well-rounded individual as well as an excellent performer in the academic arena.
-A certificate and honorarium of $400 is presented to the student selected to receive this award.
-The request for nominations is made in the spring semester.
+An honorarium is presented to the student selected to receive this award.